dalehumby/d8/docs/journal.md

 # Journal / notes of what I have done

+## Mon, 21 Dec
+Implemented bubble sort, works nicely enough.
+No attempt to optimise.

+For that also implemented the array type.
+Would be nice if I could use `sizeof` in an expression, and the grammar and expression handler is easy.
+The challenge is getting the length of the array, because the expression only has access to the symbol table and not the memory map.
+Need to think about this before adding the memory map everywhere.

 ## Sun, 20 Dec: Expressions and Syntax Highlighting
 Assembler now supports maths expressions, such as `LENGTH + 1`, or more complex expressions like `"A" * 2 + (3 + 0x0F)`